MoralisWeb3/Moralis-JS-SDK/packages/react/README.md

 );
 ```

-TO_DO: You can provide a configuration object to the `MoralisNextApi`.

 # ⭐️ Star us

 If this "@moralisweb3/react" library helps you build your dapps faster - please star this project, every star makes us very happy!